kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It is 2cm medial to the mesentery of the small bowel
 	E. Its upper surface is in relation with the tail of the pancreas

-#### Answer: C. It is crossed by the superior mesenteric vessels - ?
+#### Answer: C. It is crossed by the superior mesenteric vessels - TRUE
+- The third, preaortic, transverse or horizontal portion of the duodenum is from 5 to 7.5cm long.
+It begins at the right side of the upper border of the fourth lumbar vertebra and passes from right to left, with a slight inclination upwards, in front of the great vessels and crura of the diaphragm; it ends in the ascending portion in front of the abdominal aorta.
+The superior mesenteric vessels and mesentery cross it and its front surface is covered by peritoneum, except near the middle line where it is crossed by the superior mesenteric vessels.
+Its posterior surface is not covered by peritoneum, except towards its left extremity, where the posterior layer of the mesentery may sometimes be found covering it to a variable extent.
+This surface rests on the right crus of the diaphragm, the IVC and the aorta.
+The upper surface is in relation with the head of the pancreas.

 ### Q1.68
 Compared with the _ileum_, the _jejunum_:

-	A. Is narrow - F
+	A. Is narrow
-	B. Is thinner - F
+	B. Is thinner
-	C. Is less vascular - F
+	C. Is less vascular
 	D. Has larger villi
 	E. Has more numerous Peyer’s patches

-#### Answer: D. Has larger villi - ?
+#### Answer: D. Has larger villi - TRUE
+- Compared with the ileum the jejunum is wider, its diameter being about 4cm, and it is thicker, more vascular and of a deeper colour than the ileum, so that a given length weighs more.
+The circular folds (valvulae conniventes) of the jejunum’s mucous membrane are large and thickly set, and its villi are larger than in the ileum.
+The aggregated lymph nodules are almost entirely absent in the upper part of the jejunum; in the lower part, they are found less frequently than in the ileum, are smaller and tend to assume a circular form.
+By grasping the jejunum between the finger and thumb, the circular folds can be felt through the walls of the gut, these being absent in the lower part of the ileum.
+It is possible in this way to distinguish the upper from the lower part of the small intestine.

 ### Q1.69
 While performing exploratory laparotomy, which of the following features will help you to _distinguish the ileum from the jejunum_?